 Hong Kong unveils expansionary budget, push into innovative industries

-HONG KONG: Hong Kong unveiled short-term relief measures and capital spending initiatives to sustain growth in an expansionary budget on Wednesday (Feb 28) that carried hefty strategic spending to try to bolster the city's innovation industries.
+HONG KONG: Hong Kong rolled out tax cuts, relief measures and capital spending in an expansionary budget on Wednesday (Feb 28), after the city racked up a hefty budget surplus, targeting investments in high-technology industries to help raise its competitiveness.

-Financial Secretary Paul Chan, addressing the city's lawmakers in his annual budget speech, also pledged to address livelihood challenges including a widening wealth gap, astronomical property prices.
+Financial Secretary Paul Chan unveiled measures to address economic challenges and longstanding livelihood strains in the former British colony, including a gaping wealth gap and lofty property prices.

-He also announced a 13.3 per cent increase on annual spending on healthcare to help the over-burdened public health system.
+Hong Kong posted a provisional budget surplus of HK$138 billion (US$17.63 billion) for the 2017/18 financial year and expects an overall surplus over the next five years, Chan said.

+The economy also expanded 3.8 per cent in 2017 - the fastest in six years - boosted by a buoyant property market, improved tourism and financial services.

+Overall expenditure for 2018/19 will increase 17.6 per cent over the previous year to HK$557.9 billion (US$71.3 billion) in one of the most expansionary budgets in recent years, Chan said.

-Over HK$50 billion (US$6.4 billion) would be earmarked for "investing in the future", Chan said, to help innovative and creative industries include a start-up fund and investments in sectors such as fintech.
+More than HK$50 billion (US$6.4 billion) would be earmarked for "investing in the future", Chan said, who described the priorities as a "new fiscal philosophy" of forward-looking and strategic capital spending to help innovative and creative industries, including a start-up fund and investments in sectors such as fintech, biotechnology and artificial intelligence.

 #HKBudget2018 Govt to set aside $6.4 bil to help innovative and creative— Roland Lim (@RolandLimCNA) February 28, 2018